ethereum/EIPs/SIPS/sip-1.md

 Each SIP or SCCP should have the following parts:

 - Preamble - RFC 822 style headers containing metadata about the SIP, including the SIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
-See [below](https://github.com - insert URL - eip-1.md#eip-header-preamble) for details.
 - Simple Summary - “If you can’t explain it simply, you don’t understand it well enough.”
 Provide a simplified and layman-accessible explanation of the SIP.
 - Abstract - a short (~200 word) description of the technical issue being addressed.
 - Motivation (*optional) - The motivation is critical for SIPs that want to change Synthetix.
 It should clearly explain why the existing specification is inadequate to address the problem that the SIP solves.
 SIP submissions without sufficient motivation may be rejected outright.